DashineePARMANUM/statistics-projects-summer-2025/README.md

 - Browse by folder to explore individual projects
 - Run the scripts in the corresponding environments for reproducibility (Postgre - PgAdmin/Python/R)
 - Review Excel and Power BI files using the respective software
+- Feel free to clone or fork the repo to try the projects yourself :)

 ## License